 Book Swap for Kids

-Libraries and bookstores are great options for building a home library.
-Another great resource for books is a book swap.
-Consider organizing one for your neighborhood or block.
+Consider organizing a book swap for your neighborhood or block.
 It can be a simple afternoon undertaking, or with more time and effort, a fun event that will become an annual tradition!
-Below are some suggestions for organizing a book swap for kids.

 Before the Swap